Applying for a University Level course at Wiltshire College

 When does my course start?

 Most university level courses start during the week beginning 10th September.
 Bournemouth University students will start the week beginning 17th September.
+You will receive an email in August confirming your course start date and likely days of study each week.

 When will I find out my timetable?